 Humanities in the High School focuses on the study of society and the environment.
-It incorporates traditional subject disciplines such as History, Geography, and Civics and Citizenship.
+It incorporates subject disciplines such as History, Geography, Business and Economics, and Civics and Citizenship.
+Humanities subjects emphasise inquiry-based teaching and learning.
 Learners spend time developing skills in communication, analysis and research.
 Learners engage in activities designed to promote empathy, identify the context and significance of events and developments, incorporate multiple perspectives and recognise the value of using evidence to justify a point of view.

-All students in Years 7 to 9 study Humanities.
+All students in Years 7 to 9 study Humanities, followed by History in Year 10.